How to Get a Narcissist to Forgive You: 10 Ways

 7. Don’t fall for the same mistakes

 The reason for this is that it tends to give a sense of belonging and inclusion.
-It makes them feel like you aren’t counting them out or giving up on them and also cushions the blow associated with the words you want to tell them.
+It makes the narcissist feel like you aren’t counting them out or giving up on them and also cushions the blow associated with the words you want to tell them.

 So, instead of saying, “I think you can do better,” you can say, “I think we can do better in … areas.”